1. Purpose of policy

 6.4 Asset Management Services will develop, maintain, and train the Emergency Control Organisation (ECO) for emergency first response as required by relevant Legislation.

-7. Closed Circuit TV and other recordings
+7. Closed Circuit TV and other security recordings